Vi gå över daggstänkta berg: Other languages

-The melody is also used for a text for a children's show in Hebrew titled "Our big green car", written by the poet Fania Bergstein in the 1940s.
-Bergstein was a member of the Zionist youth movement He-Halutz Hatzair.
+The melody is also used for a children's poem in Hebrew titled "Our Car Is Big and Green", written by the poet Fania Bergstein in the 1940s.
+It gained popularity after it was published in her children's book of verse Come to Me, Nice Butterfly.

 In German, the song was also used by the Wandervogel movement with the text "Im Frühtau zu Berge".
 The first text version in German is a translation of unknown author and was published in 1917.
 In 1924 a new version of the song was published by Walther Hensel.
 From the middle of the 1920s the song appeared in many German song books, including in a song book for the Hitler Youth.